ebtc-protocol/ebtc/README.md

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a Cdp and issues eBTC tokens to their own address.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a CDP and issues eBTC tokens to their own address.
 They “borrow” eBTC tokens against their stETH collateral.

 _**Depositor:**_ an externally owned account or contract that has assigned eBTC tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.

 _**Redemption:**_ the act of swapping eBTC tokens with the system, in return for an equivalent value of stETH.
 Any account with a eBTC token balance may redeem them, whether or not they are a borrower.

-When eBTC is redeemed for stETH, the stETH is always withdrawn from the lowest collateral Cdps, in ascending order of their collateralization ratio.
-A redeemer can not selectively target Cdps with which to swap eBTC for stETH.
+When eBTC is redeemed for stETH, the stETH is always withdrawn from the lowest collateral CDPs, in ascending order of their collateralization ratio.
+A redeemer can not selectively target CDPs with which to swap eBTC for stETH.

-_**Repayment:**_ when a borrower sends eBTC tokens to their own Cdp, reducing their debt, and increasing their collateralization ratio.
+_**Repayment:**_ when a borrower sends eBTC tokens to their own CDP, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Cdp withdraws some or all of their stETH collateral from their own cdp, either reducing their collateralization ratio, or closing their Cdp (if they have zero debt and withdraw all their stETH)
+_**Retrieval:**_ when a borrower with an active CDP withdraws some or all of their stETH collateral from their own CDP, either reducing their collateralization ratio, or closing their CDP (if they have zero debt and withdraw all their stETH)

-_**Liquidation:**_ the act of force-closing an undercollateralized Cdp and redistributing its collateral and debt.
+_**Liquidation:**_ the act of force-closing an undercollateralized CDP and redistributing its collateral and debt.

-Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Cdp, or batch liquidate Cdps in ascending order of collateralization ratio.
+Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized CDP, or batch liquidate CDPs in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Cdp's stETH collateral, and the dollar value of its eBTC debt.
+_**Collateral Surplus**_: The difference between the dollar value of a CDP's stETH collateral, and the dollar value of its eBTC debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Cdps, in proportion to their collateral.
+_**Redistribution:**_ assignment of liquidated debt and collateral directly to active CDPs, in proportion to their collateral.

 _**Gas compensation:**_ A refund, in eBTC and stETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.